 PRH: What have you seen that has changed for women in Iran since you wrote the book?
 And what hasn’t changed?

 AN: Well, what hasn’t changed is the regime’s violence, especially against women.
-Now we’re dealing with the fact that women are getting killed by just going to protest and demand their freedom of choice.
+Now we’re dealing with the fact that women are getting killed by just going to protests and demanding their freedom of choice.
 So that hasn’t changed.
 But one thing that has changed, which is very important, is that Iranians, especially women, have no more fear.
-Although the regime is at its most violent, they still go into the streets, they still refuse to wear the veil, and they still think and dance, which is forbidden.
-They have changed.
+Although the regime is at its most violent, they still go into the streets, they still refuse to wear the veil, and they still sing and dance, which is forbidden.
 They are not afraid of this system.
 And they now have discovered their power.
 It is the regime that is afraid now.
 Their extreme violence comes from fear.
 They have nothing in their arsenal but violence, there’s no other way to communicate.
 The veil has become the most obvious sign of the Iranian people’s attitude toward the regime.
 That is why the regime is becoming so violent about it because they know that not wearing the veil means not wanting the regime — the veil has become a symbol of freedom.
 This fight is about freedom of choice, a fight against a totalitarian system, and not a fight against religion.

 PRH: You’ve said that in some ways you felt that Reading Lolita in Tehran predicted what’s happening in Iran right now.
 Tell me more about that.